Cape Canaveral Space Force Station: Operations, infrastructure and facilities

 Of the launch complexes built since 1950, several have been leased and modified for use by private aerospace companies.
 Launch Complex SLC-17 was used for the Delta II Heavy variant, through 2011.
 Launch Complexes SLC-37 and SLC-41 were modified to launch EELV Delta IV and Atlas V launch vehicles, respectively.
 These launch vehicles replaced all earlier Delta, Atlas, and Titan rockets.
 Launch Complex SLC-47 is used to launch weather sounding rockets.
 Launch Complex SLC-46 is reserved for use by Space Florida.

 SLC-40 hosted the first launch of the SpaceX Falcon 9 in June 2010.
 Falcon 9 launches continued from this complex through 2015, consisting of uncrewed Commercial Resupply Services missions for NASA to the International Space Station as well as commercial satellite flights.
+On September 30th, 2024, SpaceX launched the first crewed flight from SLC-40.
 SpaceX has also leased Launch Complex 39A from NASA and has completed modifying it to accommodate Falcon Heavy and Commercial Crew crewed spaceflights to the ISS with their Crew Dragon spacecraft in 2019.
 SpaceX Landing Zone 1 and 2, used to land first stages of the Falcon 9 and the side boosters of the Falcon Heavy, are located at the site of the former LC-13.

 On September 16, 2015, NASA announced that Blue Origin has leased Launch Complex 36 and will modify it as a launch site for their next-generation launch vehicles.

 In the case of low-inclination (geostationary) launches the location of the area at 28°27'N put it at a slight disadvantage against other launch facilities situated nearer the equator.
 The boost eastward from the Earth's rotation is about 908 mph at Cape Canaveral, but 1035 mph at the European Guiana Space Centre in French Guiana.

-In the case of high-inclination (polar) launches, the latitude does not matter, but the Cape Canaveral area is not suitable, because inhabited areas underlie these trajectories; Vandenberg Space Force Base, Cape Canaveral's West coast counterpart, or the smaller Pacific Spaceport Complex – Alaska (PSCA) are used instead.
+In the case of high-inclination (polar) launches, the latitude does not matter, but the Cape Canaveral area is not suitable, because inhabited areas underlie these trajectories; Vandenberg Space Force Base, Cape Canaveral's West Coast counterpart, or the smaller Pacific Spaceport Complex – Alaska (PSCA) are used instead.

-The Air Force Space and Missile Museum is located at LC-26.
+The Cape Canaveral Space Force Museum is located at LC-26.
 Hangar AE, located in the CCAFS Industrial Area, collects telemetry from launches all over the United States.
 NASA's Launch Services Program has three Launch Vehicle Data Centers (LVDC) within that display telemetry real-time for engineers.